64kramsystem/personal_notes/topics/bevy.md

     // Create a new entity using `spawn`
     // WATCH OUT! insert_bundle() adds all the components of a bundle, while insert(Bundle) inserts the
     // bundle as a single component!
+    // Both inserts return EntityMut, which can be conveniently used to separately add other components.
     //
     let entity_id = commands.spawn()
         .insert(ComponentA)                 // add a component